JuanVDW/PCNSE/Initial-Configuration.md

   * Candidate Configuration is stored on control plane memory
 * Previous configurations are saved.
 These can be reverted, exported, saved out, and imported.
 * Admin-Level commit will commit all changes made by anyone (if commit all changes is selected)
+* Commit locks stop other admins from committing changes and making any candidate config changes
+* Admin Locks can only be removed by the admin that put the lock in place, or by a super admin
 * Config changes are logged under the admin logged in for change tracking

-Commit locks stop other admins from committing changes

-Config locks stop other admins from making any candidate config changes

-(Note from /u/jaime_cal): Admin Locks can only be removed by the admin that put the lock in place, or by a super admin.

 ### Licensing and Software Updates